mkristian/jar-dependencies/example/Readme.md

     rake build

-this will install the jar dependencies, compile the java files and build the jar of the gem and build the gem.
+this will install the jar dependencies, compile the java files and build the jar of the gem, generates *_jars.rb file which requires all the dependent jars and build the gem.

+now install the gem

 	gem install -l pkg/example-2.gem

-on installing that gem the dependent jars get vendored (not the jar extension which is part of the gem itself).
+during installation the dependent jars get vendored (not the jar extension which is part of the gem itself).

 if you look into the gem itself it just contains the following files: